AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 ![](https://images.squarespace-cdn.com/content/v1/54107bc9e4b0f7682188312b/1517689855505-1PQU75BQNTUJUSJT4MOO/AD_v4.gif?format=1500w)

-Using [Cash App](https://cash.app/), users can send, receive, request, and invest money peer-to-peer for free.
+By using [Cash App](https://cash.app/), users can send, receive, request, and invest money peer-to-peer for free.
 In general, it is a mobile payment platform that offers one a convenient and cashless way to handle financial transactions.
-It provides a financial ecosystem that fosters user engagement.
+It creates a financial ecosystem that fosters user engagement.
 "Cash App is a financial service platform, but not a bank.
 Bank services are provided by Cash App's bank partners." **(CASH APP)** A user can pay someone by their number, email, or their username ($cashtag).
-Additionally, they can scan their peer's QR code from the app.
-A user can see their balance automatically update as they make payments to confirm a payment going through.
+Additionally, they can scan their peer's QR code from the app directly.
+A user can see their balance automatically update as they make payments to confirm that their transactions have gone through.

 <p align="center">